Chinese furniture: Cultural context

 During the Ming and Qing dynasties previous bans on imports were lifted, allowing for larger quantities and varieties of woods to flood in from other parts of Asia.
 The use of denser wood led to much finer work, including more elaborate joinery.
 A Ming Imperial table entirely covered in carved lacquer, now in London, is one of the finest survivals of the period.

-Ming Dynasty furniture
+Ming dynasty furniture

 Chinese furniture flourished in Ming and Qing dynasties; as the result, the Ming-style furniture and the Qing-style furniture become the representative traditional Chinese furniture people often see today.
 Suzhou, an area in Jiangsu Province, is distinguished by the fine production techniques of Ming-style furniture.
 Thus, Ming-style furniture is also known as Suzhou-style furniture.

+The Wishbone chair by Danish designer Hans Wegner was inspired by Ming-style chairs.